dbt-checkpoint/dbt-checkpoint/HOOKS.md

 ### `check-model-materialization-by-childs`

 Checks the model materialization by a given threshold of child models.
-All models with less child models then the treshold should be materialized as views (or ephemerals), all the rest as tables or incrementals.
+All models with less child models then the threshold should be materialized as views (or ephemerals), all the rest as tables or incrementals.

 #### Arguments